ammar-sultan/101296759-lab-test2-comp3133/README.md

 4. **Access the Application:**

-   Open your browser and navigate to http://localhost:4200/. css Copy
+   Open your browser and navigate to http://localhost:4200/